As part of the Department of Neonatal Medicine at The Royal

 co-operation with many other teams and departments within the RCH.

-Parents may visit their baby on the Butterfly ward 24 hours
+Parents may spend time with their baby on the Butterfly Ward 24 hours

 who have come into contact with an infectious disease should check

-with the bedside nurse or nurse in charge by phone before coming to
+with the bedside nurse or ANUM by phone, before coming to

 hours for general hospital visiting times.